dalyons/where-is-dave/README.md

 ### Why is your JS so [NEGATIVE ADJECTIVE]

 I had no idea whether this would even be possible, so it was built as an evolving POC.
+Also, I left all the locations/globe stuff un-moduled & in the page src so you can inspect and fiddle with the globe easily from the console.
+So goes my excuse anyway.

 ### Future plans?